INTERLEX

 7. Can you arrest a ship irrespectively of the debtor?

-Contrary to the Arrest Convention and the laws of some other countries, arrest in Denmark requires that execution of the claim can be levied against the owner of the vessel, meaning that the registered owner of the vessel must be liable for the claim/the debtor of the claim, unless the claim is secured by a maritime lien.
-Consequently, claims for which a charterer of the vessel is liable, do not form basis for arrest of the vessel as the owner of the vessel is not liable and no execution of the claim against the owner is possible.
-However, assets owned by the charterer, e.g. bunkers, may be arrested in accordance with the Administration of Justice Act.
+Contrary to the Arrest Convention and the laws of a few other countries, arrest in Denmark requires that execution of the claim can be levied against the owner of the vessel, meaning that the registered owner of the vessel must be liable for the claim/ must be the debtor of the claim (unless the claim is secured by a maritime lien).
+Consequently, claims for which charterers of the vessel are liable, do not form basis for arrest of the vessel as the owner of the vessel is not the debtor and no execution of the claim against the owner is possible.
+However, assets owned by the charterers, e.g. bunkers, may be arrested under the Administration of Justice Act.

 8. What is the position as regards sister ships and ships in associated ownership?

 Sister ship arrest is possible, i.e. vessels that are owned by the same legal entity.
-Arrest of vessels in associated ownership is not possible as the vessel is not owned by the same legal entities.
+Arrest of vessels in associated ownership is not possible as the vessels are not owned by the same legal entities.

 9. What is the position as regards Bareboat and Time-Chartered vessels?

-Arrest of a vessel under a bareboat or time charter party is not possible as the registered owner is not liable for the claim/the debtor of claim.
-Only in case the owner is found to be the debtor of the claim an arrest is possible.
+Arrest of a vessel under a bareboat or time charter party is not possible as the registered owner is not liable for the claim/is not the debtor of claim.
+Only where the owner is found to be the debtor of the claim an arrest is possible.

 Arrest Procedure